-Signs of eye infections in dogs:
+General signs of eye infections in dogs could be:

-- Excessive amount of tear stains or epiphora
+- Excessive amount of tear stains (or epiphora)

 - Abnormal discharges in your dog's eyes